 A bolus is an extra dose of insulin that is delivered in addition to the continuous basal rate of insulin delivery.
-Use boluses to cover the carbohydrates in a meal and/or bring down a high glucose level.
+Use boluses to cover the carbohydrates in a meal and/or bring down high glucose.

 You have the option of delivering the entire bolus at once.
 This is referred to as an "immediate bolus" or, simply, a "bolus".
 In Manual Mode, you can also spread out the delivery of all or part of a meal bolus so that it is delivered steadily over a specified period of time.
-This is referred to as an "extended bolus".
+This is referred to as an "Extended Bolus".

-You may want to extend a bolus if your meal contains high-fat or high-protein foods.
+You may want to extend a bolus if your meal contains high-fat or highprotein foods.
 These foods slow down digestion and therefore slow down the post-meal rise in your glucose.